StevoJD/Python-Robocode/README.md

 ### StevoJDbot
  - The movement is circle motion.
  - Head on targeting system that has system that can control power of shot and firerate.
+(Line 146 onwards)

  - How to improve
  1. Implement a strafing stragety to dodge more bullets this would be espically effective in 1v1 [Strafing](http://mark.random-article.com/weber/java/robocode/lesson5.html)